 2.3.
-Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution?

-3 Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
-2 Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
-1 No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
-0 There is no process, and no efforts to create such a process.
-Score explanation: Currently, AMS lacks a comprehensive plan for engaging community members in prioritizing climate change and environmental health research.
-However, two promising developments prioritizing climate change and environmental health research.
-However, two promising developments offer potential for collaboration.
-First, the Division of Biology and Medicine has established a dedicated Community Engagement division, which could play a key role in this process.
-Second, the Division's newly revised mission statement (Fall 2023) explicitly emphasizes planetary health: "The mission of the Division of Biology and Medicine at Brown University is to advance knowledge and the health and well-being of people and planet."
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points)

+Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points)

+No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points)

+There is no process, and no efforts to create such a process.
+(0 points)

+Score explanation: There are multiple efforts currently underway at the medical school to incorporate the contributions of disproportionately impacted communities in the work of researchers.
+The Division of Biology and Medicine has established a dedicated Community Engagement division, which could play a key role in this process.
+The Division's newly revised mission statement (fall 2023) explicitly emphasizes planetary health: "The mission of the Division of Biology and Medicine at Brown University is to advance knowledge and the health and well-being of people and planet."
 This strategic shift reflects a significant accomplishment and the culmination of long-standing advocacy efforts, creating a clear framework for future action.
+The establishment of the Planetary Health Initiative further reaffirms this commitment, and the PHI steering committee aims to elucidate ways for community members to advise and make decisions on the research agenda in the coming years.

 2.4.
-Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?
-3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.
-0 There is no website.
+Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?

+There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+(3 points)

+There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+(2 points)

+The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+(1 point)

+There is no website.
+(0 points)

-Score explanation: 2023 and 2024 saw the development and launch of a new centralized integrated website specifically dedicated to planetary health: https://planetary-health.brown.edu/.
+Score explanation: There is a centralized integrated website specifically dedicated to planetary health: https://planetary-health.brown.edu/.
 This supplements the broader institution's Office of Sustainability's website, Sustainability at Brown, features relevant campus sustainability news, student-led efforts, interdisciplinary collaborations, global engagement, and opportunities to get involved.
 The website connects to IBES' website which further highlights environmental science research at the institution.
 Vivo.Brown.Edu is a comprehensive, searchable catalog of researchers and their interests/publications.